 But for now…

-Here are 5 ideas on ways to make it easier to understand numbers in a report…
+5 ways to make it easier to understand the numbers in your PR report

 Assuming all the coverage was on target media of course and was of some reasonable quality.
 Go read about Katie Paine’s “Kick Butt Index” for some inspiration on how you could do this.

 I use a tool called Profitwell to track all kinds of metrics relating to the business.
 It lets you set targets and see past performance in one graph.
-I can see how we are doing against a target.
-Then vs last month all in one visual.
+I can see how we are doing against a specific target and I can also see how well we’re doing against last month’s performance in one visual.

-One CoverageBook customer referred to this as running against a ghost lap.
-Trying to beat your personal best.
+One CoverageBook customer referred to this as running against a ghost lap – it’s like trying to beat your personal best.

 It’s better to say or show…

-12 in December.
-Here is trend for last 4 months.
+“We achieved 12 pieces of coverage in December.
+Here is the trend for the last 4 months.”

 e.g it’s nearly end of month and goal was 5 bits of coverage. we have 1. what are we going to do.
 Or is it ok as over last 3 months we have exceeded target?